• fire bedroom

 • Ensure tenant fire safety education to reduce accidental fire claims.

 • Work with insurers to understand specific fire safety requirements.
+Proactive measures like emergency lighting testing are often mandatory for policy validity.

 Being proactive about fire safety compliance can lead to better insurance premiums and faster claim resolutions.
+Integrating modern fire suppression systems can also significantly lower the risk profile of a building in the eyes of an underwriter.

 Fire barriers

-Staying Ahead: Fire Safety Compliance Trends to Watch in 2025
+Staying Ahead: Fire Safety Compliance Trends to Watch in 2026

 • Increased use of smart fire safety technology: Automated alarms, remote monitoring, and IoT devices are becoming standard.